-Permission type Permissions (from least to most privileged) Delegated (work or school account) User.ReadBasic.All, User.Read.All, Directory.Read.All Delegated (personal Microsoft account) Not supported.
-Application User.Read.All, Directory.Read.All
+Permission type Permissions (from least to most privileged) Delegated (work or school account) User.ReadBasic.All, User.Read.All, Directory.Read.All Application User.Read.All, Directory.Read.All

 Get a user

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see Permissions.